-Consumption Tax: It is also useful to show the equivalence of a tax on production and a sales tax on the consumption of the polluting good.
-When a sales tax is implemented in place of a production tax, the residual demand curve for firms in the market shifts downward to represent the net price of The net price, or Net Marginal Benefit (NMB), is the each unit sold.
-Marginal Benefit of consumers less the level of the sales tax (NMB = D t).
+It is also useful to show the equivalence of a tax on production and a sales tax on the consumption of the polluting good.
+When a sales tax is implemented in place of a production tax, the residual demand curve for firms in the market shifts downward to represent the net price of each unit sold.
+The net price, or Net Marginal Benefit (NMB), is the Marginal Benefit of consumers less the level of the sales tax (NMB = D - t).